sofel-jitterbug/privacy-policy/README.md

 # Privacy Policy for Library Robot Application

-This repository contains the privacy policy and documentation for a library-use application that integrates with Google Drive.
+This repository contains the privacy policy and documentation for a jitterbug-takephoto.

 ## 📚 About the App